DENTAL CROWNS/TOOTH CAPS GUIDE: PROCEDURE - TYPES - COSTS & MORE

 If you have a chipped or damaged a tooth, or you just wish to improve the aesthetic appeal of your smile, tooth caps may be the answer.
 Dental crowns (or tooth caps) offer a simple solution for restoring and protecting your teeth while creating a beautiful, natural-looking smile.

 Get your tooth cap treatment done with smile.com.au. smile.com.au is re-inventing dental cover so that everyone can have a healthy, confident smile.
-Join smile.com.au today for under $100 per year and get 15% to 40% off every dental treatment at quality approved dentists.
+Join smile.com.au today from $79 per year and get 15% to 40% off every dental treatment at quality approved dentists.
 Plus, there's no benefit limits, no waiting periods, no treatment exclusions and no claiming rebates.

 Why is a Dental Crown/Tooth Cap Needed?